PROF 3505 - Undergraduate Professions Virtual Internship

 General Course Information

-Course Code PROF 3505 Course Undergraduate Professions Virtual Internship Coordinating Unit Professions Office Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange N Prerequisites Credit standard in at least 12 units Incompatible PROF 3500, PROF 3501, PROF 3506.
-PROF 3507 Quota Subject to availability of suitable sponsors.
-Placements will be offered to students on academic merit and work experience Course Description The Virtual Internship partners students with an overseas company to work on a range of projects in the digital marketing and business development fields.
+Course Code PROF 3505 Course Undergraduate Professions Virtual Internship Coordinating Unit Professions Office Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 150 hours with the Host organisation and meeting with Academic supervisor Available for Study Abroad and Exchange Y Prerequisites Credit standard in at least 12 units Quota Subject to availability of suitable sponsors.
+Placements will be offered to students on academic merit and work experience Course Description The Virtual Internship partners students with an overseas company to work on a range of projects in the digital marketing, accounting and business development fields.
 Students are provided with a mentor and work in small teams and through an online platform.
-The internship runs for 7 weeks and gives students an opportunity to apply their discipline knowledge to real projects.
-The Virtual Internship will give students an insight into what it is like to work on projects regardless of geographical location.
+This gives students an opportunity to apply their discipline knowledge to real projects.
+The Virtual internship will give students an insight into what it is like to work on projects regardless of geographical location.

 Course Coordinator: Miss Melissa ConnorName: Melissa Connor